grafana/grafana/docs/sources/features/datasources/influxdb.md

 **Regex matching**

 You can type in regex patterns for metric names or tag filter values.
 Be sure to wrap the regex pattern in forward slashes (`/`).
-Grafana will automatically adjust the filter tag condition to use the InfluxDB regex match condition operator (`=~`).
+Grafana automatically adjusts the filter tag condition to use the InfluxDB regex match condition operator (`=~`).

 ### Field and Aggregation functions
 In the `SELECT` row you can specify what fields and functions you want to use.
 If you have a